JonasGessner/JGProgressHUD/README.md

 <img src="JGProgressHUD%20Tests/Screenshots/6.png" width="18.9%" height="18.9%"/>&nbsp;
 <img src="JGProgressHUD%20Tests/Screenshots/5.png" width="18.9%" height="18.9%"/>

-#####Current Version: 1.0.4
+#####Current Version: 1.1

 Why use JGProgressHUD?
 ==================
 ####There already are so many other open source progress HUD components!
 While other progress HUD components are nice they all have their problems.
 MBProgressHUD is outdated and buggy, MMProgressHUD is totally over engineered and requires a long time to implement, SVProgressHUD and HTProgressHUD are not implemented in the right way and they all don't offer the extensibility of JGProgressHUD.
-JGProgressHUD was inspired by all of these components to create the ideal progress indicator.
+JGProgressHUD was inspired by all of these components to create the ideal progress HUD.

 <b>Here comes JGProgressHUD:</b><br>
 • Super simple to implement<br>
-• Feature rich<br>
+• Feature-rich<br>
-• Easy extensibility and customization (custom animations and progress indicators)<br>
+• Easy extensibility and customization (custom animations and indicator views)<br>
 • Up to date, ex. using a blurred view on iOS 8<br>
 • Backwards compatibility to iOS 5<br>
 • Well documented<br>